dimagi/commcare-cloud/src/commcare_cloud/terraform/README.md

 cchq <env> aws-fill-inventory
 ```

-which will auto-generate an `openvpn.ini` file for your environment.
+which will auto-generate an `[openvpn]` section to your inventory.ini.
-Commit this file, as it will be generally useful for scripting the openvpn machine.
-Then, edit the file to temporarily uncomment the `# ansible_host=...` section:
+For this to work, make sure you're using then inventory templating style.
+If you aren't,
+you can just move `inventory.ini` to `inventory.ini.j2` before running that command,
+and it'll generate `inventory.ini` for you.
+You can (can should) commit `inventory.ini`.

-this will allow you to connect via the public IP address, which you will only need
+In order to log in from the public IP address, you'll need to uncomment the ansible_host
-until you are able to connect to the VPN.
+variable of `[openvpn]`.
+(Don't commit this change with the file!)

 ### Run the ovpn-init script